Ashish2150/AndroidDemoApp/README.md

 Learning Basics Of Android

-- Design th UI just for testing purpose.
+- Design the UI just for testing purpose.

+11 Dec 2023 - v1.0